-(2) Others contend that choirs and solos are permissible since the Bible is silent regarding them.
-A cartoon in a recent issue of Image magazine (Vol. VI, No. 1) suggested that quartet singing is just as scriptural as an opening prayer.
+Others contend that choirs and solos are permissible since the Bible is silent regarding them.
+A cartoon in published in Image magazine (Vol. VI, No. 1) suggested that quartet singing is just as scriptural as an opening prayer.

 The implication was this: the Scriptures do not mention quartets and they do not mention “opening” prayers.
 We have no problem with the latter; thus, the former should be accepted as well.

 The fact is, however, if the church is authorized to pray in the assembly (and it is [1 Corinthians 14:15ff]), the first prayer would of necessity be an opening prayer.
 Such is authorized therefore.